searchx-framework/searchx-backend/README.md

 ]}
 ```

-The data structure of <result> depends on the result type, which is defined by the component that will be used to display the result in the frontend.
+The data structure of the `<result>` depends on the result type, which is defined by the component that will be used to display the result in the frontend.
 See the [searchx-frontend documentation](https://github.com/felipemoraes/searchx-frontend#search-providers) for an explanation of how to add custom result types.

 The included result types are (fields preceded by `<OPTIONAL>` are optional):